 - Once baked, remove the cases from the oven and allow to cool completely in the tins.

 - Whisk the cream cheese with the crème fraîche until light and smooth.

 - Cut the hot smoked salmon into small bite-sized pieces.

-- Grind a little black pepper over and lay a small sprig of dill over the salmon.
+- Sprinkle with a grind of black pepper and a small sprig of fresh dill.

-- Serve with a little lemon on the side as preferred.
+- Serve with optional lemon on the side as preferred.

 - Store leftovers in an airtight container in the fridge and eat within 24 hours.

 © 2019-2024 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist